How to Prepare for a Home Addition

 But this isn’t a time to keep quiet and hope the inconveniences aren’t too much of an issue.
 If you’re concerned about any of these types of issues, talk to your contractor.

 Have an open, honest conversation before you sign a contract about what they will be doing to keep you up and running, how long the project will realistically take, and what your limitations will be during construction.

 JM Construction is happy to talk to you about your ideas, your budget, and a realistic time frame for the home addition you’ve been dreaming about.

 We believe that the process and systems we institute to meet your needs are as important as the final product.
-Contact our team today!
+Request a Project Consult today!